Sorting Data with SQL – The ORDER BY Clause

 5. Sorting with NULL Values

-values are treated as the lowest possible values when sorting in ascending order.
-Conversely, when sorting in descending order, NULL
+In SQL, NULL values are treated as the lowest possible values when sorting in ascending order.
+Conversely, when sorting in descending order, NULL values are treated as the highest possible values.

 Example:

-To sort employees by their salary and handle NULL
+To sort employees by their salary and handle NULL values:

 SELECT * FROM Employees